 In one direction country lanes wind round verdant rolling meadows spotted with cows and sheep.
 Thatched inns can be discovered by following footpaths through ancient woodlands which almost feel overloaded with unspoilt flora and fauna no matter what the time of year.

-The wildlife, geology, heritage and scenery available in and around Welcombe create a particular bucolic charm that perhaps reminds those who visit of how England was fifty years past.
+The wildlife, serenity, geology, heritage and scenery available in and around Welcombe all combine to make this a very special place with a particular bucolic charm all of its own.

 If this brief introduction has appeal, then please explore our website a little more and take a look at our cottages to see what facilities we have to offer our guests and what attractions are within an easy daytrip’s reach.